 The Paperless Hymnal (TPH) is edited by James Tackett.
 New volumes are offered periodically offering an ever expanding repertoire of music to churches.
 True to its name, the hymnal is only available digitally.
 It does correspond to some degree to SoFaP, SfWaP, and PftL, though there may be confusing variances on some songs.
 Slide note formats or full page scores may be printed for leaders, though the print is smaller than a conventional hardback hymnal making it difficult to read while directing the church.
 TPH essentially compiles a broad array of music of all genres arranged for SATB a cappella singing.
 The lyrics and music are for the most part unfiltered and unedited, which at times results in the publishing of songs that are a bit rough around the edges.
 Multiple arrangements may be included of a particular song which could be confusing in a disorganized church with a large rotation of leaders.
 Churches who wish to have a hardback hymnal will struggle with confusing variations between the slides and the book at times.
 TPH notably lacks hymns written by brethren in the Non-Institutional churches.
 TPH may be best suited for churches who wish to sing a broad array of popular music.
 Some of the music is quite accessible for the average church while other selections will almost certainly require a praise team to sing effectively.
 Given the lack of restriction of a hard back hymnal, TPH is easily positioned to revise and expand over time as new material and trends emerge.
 What TPH lacks in refinement, it makes up for in widespread appeal.
 TPH has served many churches well across the brotherhood for years.
 A spreadsheet index is available that may be the single most useful resource for worship leaders and worship planning today.
 The hymnal may be found at http://www.paperlesshymnal.com.

 Praise & Harmony (P&H), led by Keith Lancaster of The Acappella Company, produces a mix of contemporary, gospel, and traditional hymns in SATB for a cappella congregational singing.
 Music is published an album at a time with scores, slides, DVDs, and recordings.
-The general repertoire is heavily contemporary and gospel leaning.
+The general repertoire is heavily contemporary and gospel leaning but has been expanding wider in recent years to encompass a richer repertoire ancient and modern hymns as well as psalms.
 The arrangements are intended to be congregational, though many congregations will struggle with much of the contemporary content without a praise team or highly involved training effort.
 The arrangements are often unique from other versions so use of the training CDs and DVDs is recommended.
 P&H is a solid resource for churches desiring a high energy praise experience while preserving SATB a cappella, but talented worship leaders will be needed for the most effective implementation.
 Resources may be found at http://www.acappella.org.

 Hallal Worship, led by Ken Young, is a contemporary praise team that also produces worship music with instrumental accompaniment.
 Their music is best suited for progressive churches with a professional music staff.
 Resources may be found at http://www.hallalmusic.com.